 NOTE: Formal communication across company or regulatory boundaries occurs via letter.
-Other forms of communication, such as e-mail, meetings, etc., will occur throughout the project.
+Other forms of communication, such as e-mail, telephone calls, meetings, etc., will occur throughout the project.
+Regular project communication among DOE, the Site Contractor, and the regulatory agencies concerning project progress is expected.
+Deviations from the Work Plan/QAPP will be communicated upward through the chain of command to regulatory agencies using communication tools commensurate with the issue.